Nelson00011/Vase3/README.md

 > npm install
 ```

-- Cleaning up Node.Modules with junk; delete node_modulus, package.json, package-lock.json CD into file to avoid issues like this!
+- Cleaning up Node.Modules with junk; delete node_modulus, package.json, package-lock.json `cd` into file to avoid issues like this!
 Make sure to `cd` into the correct project folder, check package folder location.